Faculty Teaching Retreat

 - Work individually on their own class projects.

-In addition, all attendees will be responsible for reporting on their progress toward meeting a learning challenge after the retreat, including:
+In addition, all attendees are responsible for reporting on their progress toward meeting a learning challenge after the retreat, including:

 - A one-page description of their progress during the week of the retreat, to be submitted at the end of the retreat;